 When the historic solar eclipse cuts a swath across the Charleston area on the afternoon of Aug.
 21, 2017, you’ll want to be prepared to watch the spectacle safely with an approved pair of eclipse-viewing glasses.

-To ensure members of the campus community can witness the eclipse in CofC style, the College will provide free pairs of custom-designed eclipse glasses to all students, faculty, and staff.
-The glasses will be available at several locations throughout campus beginning Aug.
-16, 2017.
-A list of pick-up locations will be announced to the campus community via campus email and on The College Today later this summer.
+To ensure that members of the campus community can witness the eclipse in CofC style, the College is providing free pairs of custom-designed eclipse-viewing glasses to all students, faculty and staff.
+The glasses will be available for pick-up at the following locations:

 People in the Lowcountry will be able to view the eclipse starting at about 1:16 p.m. on Aug.
 21. Totality, which is when the moon fully covers the sun, will occur at around 2:46 p.m., with the lunar shadow leaving the area around 4:09 p.m.